cookie-status/cookie-status-dev/content/safari/_index.md

 Safari blocks **all** access to cookies in third-party context.

+To support legacy federated login scenarios, an exception to the rule above is a [temporary compatibility fix](https://webkit.org/blog/8311/intelligent-tracking-prevention-2-0/) that was introduced in ITP 2.0.
+This fix applies to scenarios where a site opens a pop-up to a federated login service and then relies on third-party cookies to persist the login on the site itself.
+ITP detects this type of pop-up behavior and forwards third-party storage access to the site after the login service sets the cookie (in third-party context).

+Note that this is listed as a **temporary** fix and could be invalidated at any time.
+Because the pop-up already requires user interaction (the login action itself), WebKit recommends to use the Storage Access API for proper handling of third-party storage access (see below).

 ### Storage Access API

 Safari introduced the [Storage Access API](https://webkit.org/blog/8124/introducing-storage-access-api/) in February 2018.
 With the Storage Access API, a website can ask the user's permission to access storage in an embedded cross-site resource which would otherwise have its cookie access restricted.